All Saints' Worship Page

 Collective Worship

-Collective Worship is practised every day and links are made to our half termly Core Values:
+Collective Worship is practiced every day and links are made to our School Mission:

-One of our weekly worships is held in Church.
-We are also very lucky that we have Rev. Jen or our Open the Book team (led by dedicated Church parishioners) to support with the delivery of worship.
+We visit Church weekly for worship and are fortunate that we have Reverend Jen or our Open the Book team (led by dedicated Church parishioners) to support with the delivery of worship in school.

 Worship is used as a time to develop children's spirituality and deep thinking; a time for reflection and prayer.

-Collective worship is the unique heartbeat of our Church school and is offered as part of a wider opportunity for pupils and adults to encounter faith by engaging in conversations about God, both as individuals and together.
-Thi
+Collective worship is the unique heartbeat of our Church school and is offered as part of a broader opportunity for pupils and adults to encounter faith by engaging in conversations about God, both as individuals and together.

-Many schools work with the local vicar and other church members to plan and deliver acts of worship that are invitational, reflective and engaging.
+Many schools work with the local vicar and other church members to plan and deliver invitational, reflective, and engaging acts of worship.
 There is plenty of flexibility in the provision of collective worship to enable all pupils to benefit without compromising their beliefs.

 Collective worship gives pupils and school staff the opportunity to: